-Many institutions use something they call “Harvard” reference style.
+Many institutions use something they call "Harvard" reference style.
+Harvard referencing is an author-date style often used in medicine studies.
 However, Harvard reference style is not a defined style.
 Rather, it is a generic description of any author-date reference style.
-All of the following could be Harvard style (I= initial of author’s first name):
+All of the following could be Harvard style (I= initial of author's first name):

 (Author I, date)